Once-in-a-lifetime opportunity for UK Schools to receive free Tickets to the Future Generations’ Premiere of Ocean with David Attenborough

 How can my school support the film even if we are not selected to attend the premiere?

-Schools will be able to request educational screenings post 8 June, together with Open Planet and Blue Marine’s resources by emailing oceanfilm@bluemarinefoundation.com.
+Schools will be able to request educational screenings, together with Open Planet and Blue Marine’s resources by emailing oceanfilm@bluemarinefoundation.com.

 As a parent, can I accompany my child, can I be granted an extra space?